 The Company has been striving to establish an internal control system in compliance with international standards and regulatory requirements.
 Since 2006, the Company has started to establish and assess the efficacy of internal control related to financial reporting in accordance with relevant requirements.
-Since 2011, the Company has started to consistently apply the Basic Regulations on Enterprise Internal Control (《企業內部控制基本規範》) and Implementation Guidelines for Enterprise Internal Control (《企業內部控制配套指引》) jointly promulgated by five ministries and commissions of the PRC, and has formed an internal control system that centers on the different departments and units under the group companies, encompassing finance management, information disclosure, budget management, fund management, contract management, project management and preparation of financial reports.
+Since 2011, the Company has started to consistently apply the Basic Regulations on Enterprise Internal Control (《企業內部控制基本規範》) and Implementation Guidelines for Enterprise Internal Control (《企業內部控制配套指引》) jointly promulgated by five ministries and commissions of the PRC, and has formed an internal control system that centers on the different departments and units under the group companies, encompassing finance management, information disclosure, budget management, fund management, contract management, project management and payment, sales and payment collection, costs and expenses, personnel management and preparation of financial reports.
 The Company has basically built up an internal control system that strings up decision-making, implementation and supervision, an equalizing system that separates different positions, and a management regulation and workflow that adapts to the operation characteristics of the Company to form a relatively comprehensive assessment system for internal control.